-Before we get into the ins and outs of the important aspects of brand strategy, I want to walk though why you even need it in the first place.
+Before we get into the ins and outs of the important aspects of brand strategy, I want to walk through why you even need it in the first place.
 Before you get with a designer to go over the visual aspects of your brand, you need to do a deep dive into the “who” of your business and audience.
-You can’t lead your audience to your products or services if you don't know who they are or who they want to buy from.
+You can’t lead your audience to your products or services if you don’t know who they are or who they want to buy from.

-Developing a solid business plan or branding strategy will help you pinpoint and understand your target audience, get a better idea of your competitor’s strengths and weaknesses, and help you find out how to position your business in the market.
+Developing a solid business plan or branding strategy will help you pinpoint and understand your target audience, get a better idea of your competitor’s strengths and weaknesses, and help find out how to position your business in the market.
 A brand strategy should serve as the backbone of your company, if you’re ever feeling lost, this strategy will connect you back to your audience.

 Target Audience Persona

 One of the most important parts of the business is understanding your audience.
 This means getting a feel on what they like, their values, the ways they shop, and the things that make them shy from certain business models.
 These things are extremely important when earning enough trust to get people to buy from you as a business owner.

 Going into business blind without an audience persona on your target market will more likely than not leave you unsure who you should be connecting with through your business development’s branding and marketing phases.